Combinatorial Algorithm for Restricted Max-Min Fair Allocation: Polynomial time algorithm

 Choosing the ``$\infty$'' coordinate of the signature vector to be some value larger than $\log_{1/(1-\mu)} |\cP|$ (so that Lemma~\ref{lem:signature} still holds), we see that each coordinate of the signature vector is at most $U$ and the number of coordinates is also at most $U$ where $U = O(\log |\cP|)$.
 Thus, the sum of the coordinates of the signature vector is always upper bounded by $U^2$.
 We now prove that the number of such signature vectors is polynomial in $|\cP|$.

 A partition of an integer $N$ is a way of writing $N$ as the sum of positive integers (ignoring the order of the summands).
 The number of partitions of an integer $N$ can be upper bounded by $e^{O(\sqrt{N})}$ by a result of Hardy and Ramanujan~\cite{HardyRam18}\footnote{The asymptotic formula for the number of partitions of $N$ is $ \frac {1} {4N\sqrt3} \exp\left({\pi \sqrt {\frac{2N}{3}}}\right) \mbox { as } N\rightarrow \infty$~\cite{HardyRam18}.}.
-Since each signature vector corresponds to some partition of an integer at most $U^2$, we can upper bound the total number of signature vectors by $\sum_{i \leq U^2} e^{O(\sqrt{i})} = |\cP|^{O(1)}.$ Since each iteration of the algorithm takes only polynomial time along with Lemma~\ref{lem:signature} this proves Theorem~\ref{thm:simplealgo2}.
+Using that the coordinates of our signature vectors are non-decreasing, each signature vector corresponds to a partition of an integer of value at most $U^2$, and vice versa: given a partition of an integer of size $\ell$, the largest number of the partition will correspond to the $\ell$-th coordinate, the second largest to the $\ell-1$-th coordinate, and so on.
+Therefore, we can upper bound the total number of signature vectors by $\sum_{i \leq U^2} e^{O(\sqrt{i})} = |\cP|^{O(1)}.$ Since each iteration of the algorithm takes only polynomial time along with Lemma~\ref{lem:signature} this proves Theorem~\ref{thm:simplealgo2}.

-Before we return to the proof of the key lemma in this section, Lemma~\ref{lem:manyaddableedges1}, let us note an important property of the algorithm.
+Before we return to the proof of the key lemma in this section, Lemma~\ref{lem:manyaddableedges1}, let us note an important property of the algorithm which follows from that in the build-phase we add an $\alpha$-edge for each cluster as long as it is disjoint from the already added resources.